D-Workz/msTourism2/README.md

 171117_tourism2 --> YearMonthDay_DBName
 ```

-Download & unrar the version you want, now run mongorestore with the follwoing parameters.
+* Download & unrar the version you want.

--/msTourism2
+* Make sure mongo is running.
---/bson files of the mongoDB
+* Navigate into the folder above the unrar result.

-Make sure mongo is running.
-Then execute:
+* Then execute:

 ```
 mongorestore -d [your_db_name] [your_dump_dir]